How to Redact PDF with Aspose OCR and Java

 RedactorSettings settings = new RedactorSettings(new AsposeCloudOcrConnector());

-Subheading: Define Replacement Options
+Define Replacement Options (Masking)

 ReplacementOptions marker = new ReplacementOptions(java.awt.Color.BLACK);

-Subheading: Implement Regex Patterns for Redaction
+Implement Regex Patterns for Redaction

 RedactorChangeLog result = redactor.apply(new Redaction[] {

-new RegexRedaction("(?<=Dear\s)([^,]+)", marker), // Cardholder name
+new RegexRedaction("(?<=Dear\\s)([^,]+)", marker), // Cardholder name

 new RegexRedaction("\\d{2}/\\d{2}", marker), // Expiration date pattern